PRISM-$\Delta$: Differential Subspace Steering for Prompt Highlighting in Large Language Models: Analysis

-\paragraph{Direction consistency.} Figure~\ref{fig:direction_consistency} tracks the similarity of top singular directions across layers and heads. \textbf{Left:} adjacent-layer similarity measures how much a head's direction changes from one layer to the next. $\Omega^+$ directions are highly correlated across layers (0.2--0.4), while $\Omega_\Delta$ directions shift substantially between layers ($<$0.1), indicating layer-specific discriminative structure. \textbf{Right:} within-layer head similarity measures redundancy among heads in the same layer. $\Omega^+$ heads converge to similar directions (up to 0.7 in early layers), while $\Omega_\Delta$ heads remain near-independent throughout all layers.
-Aggregate statistics are in Table~\ref{tab:direction} (Appendix~\ref{app:direction_consistency}).
+\paragraph{Direction consistency.} Figure~\ref{fig:direction_consistency} tracks the similarity of top singular directions across layers and heads. \textbf{Left:} adjacent-layer similarity measures how much a head's direction changes from one layer to the next. $\Omega^+$ directions show occasional cross-layer alignment spikes (0.2--0.5), while $\Omega_\Delta$ directions remain low throughout ($\leq$0.13), indicating layer-specific discriminative structure. \textbf{Right:} within-layer head similarity measures redundancy among heads in the same layer. $\Omega^+$ heads converge to similar directions (up to 0.76 in early layers), while $\Omega_\Delta$ heads remain near-independent throughout all layers.
+Aggregate statistics are provided in Table~\ref{tab:direction} of Appendix~\ref{app:direction_consistency}.